NesoHQ/gw2style/backend/docs/SETUP.md

 make run
 ```

-The server will start on `http://localhost:8080`.
+The server will start on the configured port.

 ---